If You Believe, You Will See the Glory of God (Story of healing from a stroke)

 Final Thoughts

-Spiritual things are foolishness to the earthly minded.
+Spiritual things are foolishness to the earthly-minded.
 (1 Corinthians 2:14).
 The early-minded person says “Look, he is still not completely better.”
-Yet the earthly-minded response foolishly ignores what has been manifest of God’s work.
-Romans says that when people don’t give thanks, their foolish hearts our darkened.
+Yet the earthly-minded response foolishly ignores what has been manifested of God’s work.
+Romans says that when people don’t give thanks, their foolish hearts are darkened.
 (Romans 1:21) Yet if we are spiritually minded, we are like Elijah, who as soon as he saw a little cloud coming out of the sea, cried out “It’s going to rain”.
 We thank God and rejoice for what is about to happen even before we see it happen.
 We stand firm(Ephesians 6:13), rejoicing, until the full manifestation.
 We lay our hands on the sick and they will recover.
 (Mark 16:18) It’s a fact.

-This reminds me of my grandmother’s recovery after a near death experience.
+This reminds me of my grandmother’s recovery after a near-death experience.
 As God’s power touched her head, she immediately began to say things that she couldn’t say before.
 And there was also a continued recovery after that.